hupili/python-for-data-and-media-communication-gitbook/notes-week-13.md

 The tools and process:
 - Get the data from `0 jobs.csv`
+- Use `pandas` to manipulate the location data from `0 jobs.csv` into `US-States.csv` to code the states of the U.S into their abbreviations
-- Use pandas to curate and restructure all the data source
+- Use `list.count()` to categorise the jobs into different states
-- Use plotly to visualize the map
+- Use `plotly` to visualize the map

 The dataset and codes can be found [here](https://github.com/FLYSTEPHEN/examples/tree/master/Visualisation/Map/2018-America-Journalist-job-market-map)